RAGDA PATTICE

 Put all ingredients except salt in a saucepan and bring it to a gentle boil.
 Add salt and simmer for five minutes.
 Taste to adjust seasoning.

-FOR THE PICKLED ONIONS
+FOR THE CORIANDER CHUTNEY

-½ teaspoon Kashmiri chilli powder
+½ teaspoon cumin seed powder

 Salt to taste